Satisfactory Academic Progress

 Financial Aid students who have been on academic warning for one semester, and are not in satisfactory academic standing will be terminated from receiving financial aid.

 The time frame for a student to complete their program of study cannot exceed 150% of the published length of the program.
+Based on federal law, a student is ineligible (via the maximum timeframe element) when it becomes mathematically impossible for the student to complete their program of study within 150% of the length of the undergraduate program.

 This 150% limit will be measured by all attempted credit hours.
 Transfer Credits are included in the 150% calculation; however, developmental/remedial courses are not included.
 There is no academic warning period for the 150% rule.

 EXAMPLE: If a program has 121 credit hours, the student may only attempt 181.5 credit hours before becoming ineligible to receive Title IV funds.
+The 150% remaining hours in your program of study must be equal to or more than the remaining hours needed to graduate in your program of study.

 *For a JCC Satisfactory Progress Appeal Form, please click on "Forms" on the left side of the page.